GaloisInc/mir-json/doc/rustc.md

   do anything else, such as testing with `crux-mir`.
 It is unlikely that you will need to use this binary directly, as producing `.mir` files is performed as an intermediate step in other binaries.
+* `saw-rustc`: A helper that invokes `mir-json-rustc-wrapper` the same way that `cargo-saw-build` would run it.
+This is useful for building a single file, e.g., `saw-rustc foo.rs`.

 ## `TyCtxt` usage